First published Jul 1, 2021. Updated Apr 6, 2022.

 Some manufacturers have complex processes for interacting with customers.
 If those processes are built out in SAP logic, the customer portal should support that SAP logic with a minimum of custom development work.

-For many manufacturers, the best solution is to display dynamic SAP reports on the web (as Corevist does).
+For many manufacturers, the best solution is to display dynamic SAP reports on the web (as the Corevist Platform does).

 Read more here: Corevist’s dynamic SAP web reports.

 2. Technology that can deliver essential B2B personalization